 - 100% completion of the competencies in the ‘SCC110: Introduction to Healthcare Science, Professional Practice and Clinical Leadership’ module

 - Two MSF exercises, completed on Clarity, uploaded and signed off on OneFile

-- 100% completion of the competencies and workplace assessments within the rotation module or modules most closely associated to the specialism, as outlined in the required rotations per specialism information.
+- 100% completion of the competencies and workplace assessments within the rotation module or modules most closely associated to the specialty, as outlined in the required rotations per specialty information.

 To provide an opportunity for trainees to complete as scheduled, completion of the elective module is optional.